THE BRISLINGTON VILLAGE PRE-SCHOOL

 Provide a positive and preventative curriculum that teaches and supports young children;

-Work in partnership with mothers, fathers and carers;
+Work in partnership with all parents and carers;

 Work in an inclusive way that helps every child;

-Work in an integrated way with other agencies that maximises opportunities;
+Work in an integrated way with other agencies that maximise opportunities;

 Have up to date safeguarding policies, procedures and guidance;